The following “Simplifying Radicals” quizzes and practice tests help you to check your knowledge level. There are three difficulty levels.

 You can take these quizzes as many times as you would like.

-Just repeat the quizzes until you are able to apply all rules on “Simplifying Radicals” to the questions in the quizzes.
+Again, just repeat the quizzes until you are able to apply all rules on “Simplifying Radicals” to the questions in the quizzes.

 The main goal of this sort of tasks is to help you explore topics, think outside your box, and learn to apply your knowledge.